 There are many circumstances and negligent behaviors that can lead to personal injury.
-Our team of Shreveport personal injury lawyers can help with some of the most common situations.
+Our team of Shreveport personal injury attorneys can help with some of the most common situations.
 These include:

 Over 16,000 car crashes occur every day in the U.S. According to the Center for Analytics & Research in Transportation at LSU, there were approximately 43,900 injury crashes and 6,473 fatal crashes in Louisiana in 2019.

-The U.S. Bureau of Labor Statistics reports that there were over 5,000 fatal work injuries in 2018.
-The majority of these fatalities were the result of transportation incidents.
-Accidents that involved contact with equipment and objects increased by 13% in 2018.
+The U.S. Bureau of Labor Statistics (BLS) reports that there were over 5,000 fatal work injuries in 2021.
+The majority of these fatalities were the result of transportation incidents, which accounted for 38.2 percent of work-related fatalities in 2021.

 You expect excellent medical care when you seek medical treatment.
-However, a Johns Hopkins study on causes of death reports that 10% of all U.S. deaths are the result of medical error, making medical malpractice the third-highest cause of death in the country.
+However, a Johns Hopkins study on causes of death reports that 10% of all U.S. deaths result from medical error, making medical malpractice the third-highest cause of death in the country.

 Dog bites are relatively common, especially with 38% of Louisiana households having a dog.
 However, the Centers for Disease Control and Prevention (CDC) reports that one out of every five people who are bitten require medical attention.
 While only a handful of the more than 60 types of bacteria in a dog’s mouth are harmful to people, up to 18% of bites become infected.